 The Hospital Emergency Room

 Hospitals can be extremely fertile grounds for runners, especially in the emergency rooms.
 Runners loiter in hospital emergency rooms waiting for accident victims to be brought in.
 Once in the emergency rooms they will “pitch” them.
 Some are direct approaches and some more sly.
 One of their best known tricks is to play the concerned relative or friend.
 They will approach victims waiting to being treated and pretend to be waiting for someone who is being treated in the hospital.
 The y will convincingly tell the victim that after being discharged by the hospital, the friend and/or relative that he is waiting for is going the “best” doctor and lawyer in town.
 This is pure fiction.
 The runner doesn’t know anyone being treated in the hospital.
 He or she is lying to help trick the victim to go to the lawyer and/or doctor so that he or she can get paid.
+If the accident was in California, a Los Angeles car accident attorney can help.

 A “Rule of Thumb”: Never allow someone to solicit you to go to a doctor or a lawyer in a hospital.